Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Introduction

-Field-induced phase transitions in these systems have been mainly studied by magnetometry, neutron scattering, analytically, or through numerical methods.\cite{HARRIS1998757,ClancyRuff,RogerGMelko,Ruff} In this work, we employ CTM measurements to characterize the spin-ice system Ho$_2$Ti$_2$O$_7$ (HTO) and to measure the correlations between field-decoupled spins.
-Conventional torque magnetometry is traditionally used to identify magnetic easy axes within crystalline materials.\cite{Phillips_1970,PERFETTI2017171} However, the large magneto-crystalline anisotropy\cite{Opherden_2019} makes HTO an ideal test-bed to reveal the unique capabilities of CTM in probing magnetic interaction energies, rather than the crystal field.
+Field-induced phase transitions in these systems have been studied by magnetometry, neutron scattering, ultrasound and dilatometry techniques, experimentally, or through numerical methods.\cite{Erfanifam,Saito,HARRIS1998757,ClancyRuff,RogerGMelko,Ruff, petrenko,Sato_2007,KreyLegl} In this work, we employ capacitive torque magnetometry (CTM) to characterize the spin-ice system Ho$_2$Ti$_2$O$_7$ (HTO) and to measure the effective spin-pair correlation strength between field-decoupled spins and the mean field.
+Conventional torque magnetometry is traditionally used to identify magnetic easy axes within crystalline materials.\cite{Phillips_1970} However, the large magneto-crystalline anisotropy\cite{Opherden_2019} makes HTO an ideal test-bed to reveal the unique capabilities of CTM in probing magnetic interaction energies, rather than the crystal field.
 From field dependent torque data, we extract the difference in MCP between the (2:2) and (3:1) states, i.e., the MCP of monopole creation.
-Note, in the field range of this study, these are transitions between ordered states, thus they cannot be classified as Kasteleyn transitions.\cite{Fennell,CastelnovoMoessner} A striking result is that the extracted MCP associated with monopole formation is different, depending on whether the monopoles nucleate on the $\alpha$ or $\beta$ spin sublattices\cite{ClancyRuff} (see Fig.\ref{Fig1:data}(b)-(d)).
-In other words, the interaction strength between field-decoupled spins, $J_{eff}$, is field-direction dependent.
-While this conclusion is supported by DSI-model-based classical Monte Carlo simulations, a comparison with the data clearly reveals the shortcomings of the prevalent form of the DSI Hamiltonian.
-Additional exchange terms beyond the nearest neighbor exchange and long-range dipolar interactions are therefore required to fully describe the field-induced phase transitions in spin ices \cite{Bramwell_2020,Samarakoon, Ruff,Henelius}.
+Note, in the field range of this study, these are transitions between ordered states, thus they cannot be classified as Kasteleyn transitions.\cite{Fennellpinchpoint,CastelnovoMoessner}